ericlumsden/ericlumsden.github.io/blog/Primary_Challengers_07312020.md

 # Investigating the Number of Primary Challengers and the Incumbent's Popularity
 *As an exercise in creating interactive graphs I am investigating any possible correlation between primary challengers and the popularity of the incumbent*

-At the beginning of the 2020 Democratic primaries, Mark Schmitt, [an article at Vox](https://www.vox.com/polyarchy/2019/5/1/18525526/democratic-candidates-president-why-so-many), put forward a number of theories as to why there were so many individuals running to be the nominee.
+At the beginning of the 2020 Democratic primaries, Mark Schmitt, in [an article at Vox](https://www.vox.com/polyarchy/2019/5/1/18525526/democratic-candidates-president-why-so-many), put forward a number of theories as to why there were so many individuals running to be the nominee.
 These theories included:

     * A lack of a democratic incumbent
     * A lack of a 'next-in-line Democrat'
     * A surge in 'dollars and donors'
     * An inability for minority Senators to make a significant impact and
     * 'a solid, though not certain, chance of Democratic victory'

 This last point in my list was one of the first that Mark brought up in his article.
 I put it last because it is the one that got me to pause.
 It sounds like a hypothesis that we can actually investigate: *is there a correlation between an incumbent or sitting president's popularity and the number of individuals running for the opposing party's nomination?*